jina-ai/jina/docs/concepts/orchestration/flow.md

 ## Why use a Flow?

 Once you've learned about  Documents, DocList and Executor,, you can split a big task into small independent modules and services.
-But you need to chain them together to bring real value and build and serve an application.
+But you need to chain them together to create, build ,and serve an application.
 Flows enable you to do exactly this.

-- Flows connect microservices (Executors) to build a service with proper client/server style interface over HTTP, gRPC, or WebSockets.
+- Flows connect microservices (Executors) to build a service with proper client/server style interfaces over HTTP, gRPC, or WebSockets.
 - Flows let you scale these Executors independently to match your requirements.
 - Flows let you easily use other cloud-native orchestrators, such as Kubernetes, to manage your service.